-The legislation has a high chance of approval in the full House if the Democrats win the battle against the Republicans where Majority Leader Mitch McConnell is strongly against the legalization of marijuana.
-If the legislation takes full effect, we will have a scenario where the law will protect the people with low-level marijuana offenses.
+If the MORE Act takes full effect, we will have a scenario where the law will protect the people with low-level marijuana offenses.
 Their criminal records will be cleared and their cases will be sent for another jurisdiction.

 As part of the act of removal from the schedule of controlled substances, marijuana and tetrahydrocannabinols will no longer be part of the controlled substances.
 Removal from the schedule will take place not later than 180 days after the date of the enactment of this Act.

-The further implementation of the bill will select the categories that are part of the cannabis business.
+The MORE Act will allow further implementation to select the categories that are part of the cannabis business.
 The Bureau of Labor Statistics will compile, maintain, and make public data on demographics related to individuals who are business owners in the cannabis industry.
 At the same time, the Bureau will include individuals who are employed in the cannabis industry.

 The overall demographic data will include: